Saigon restores COVID-19 health restrictions

 For this reason, there was a time when wearing a mask in public space was mandatory.

-However, many residents tend to neglect wearing masks whenever the COVID-19 case count levels off.
+However, many Vietnamese residents tend to neglect wearing masks whenever the COVID-19 case count levels off.
 After the latest COVID-19 outbreak 2 months ago, we’ve seen many people turn up in public venues and at crowded gatherings without masks.

 To prevent a spike in community cases, Ho Chi Minh City authorities have tightened mask-wearing rules in public venues since this week.